nvi-inc/mas/index.md

 Installation
 ------------

+*The commands in this section should be run as **root***.

-On any PC you wish to install the VLBI branch of Telegraf, for example your Field System PC, add the FS repository by creating the file `/etc/apt/sources.list.d/lupus.list`
+On any PC you wish to install the VLBI branch of Telegraf, for example your Field System PC, add the FS repository by creating the file `/etc/apt/sources.list.d/lupus.list` with contents

     deb http://user:pass@lupus.gsfc.nasa.gov/fs/debian wheezy main

-where "user" and "pass" are your username and password for the GSFC Field System repository.
+where `user` and `pass` are your username and password for the GSFC Field System repository.

 Get David Horsley's GPG key:

     apt-key adv --keyserver keys.gnupg.net --recv-keys 6E2CE741

-then install the package
+then update the package database and install the package

+    apt-get update
     apt-get install telegraf-vlbi

 Telegraf is setup to run on startup.